All Episodes

 All right.

-Uh he spoke out earlier today because the FBI has not been particularly helpful, especially when it comes to this 1023 form that he has been requesting that has that he believes has a credible uh allegation that Joe Biden is vice president accepted money in exchange for specific actions.
+Now, speaking of which, James Comer, who heads the House Government Reform Oversight Committee that has been investigating the Biden family syndicate, he spoke out earlier today because the FBI has not been particularly helpful, especially when it comes to this 1023 form that he has been requesting that he believes has a credible allegation that Joe Biden as vice president accepted money in exchange for specific actions.

 Listen.

-The confidential human source who provided information about then Vice President Biden being involved in a criminal bribery scheme is a trusted, highly credible informant who has been used by the FBI for over ten years and has been paid over six figures.
+The confidential human source who provided information about then Vice President Biden being involved in a criminal bribery scheme is a trusted, highly credible informant who has been used by the FBI for over 10 years and has been paid over six figures.

-At the briefing, the FBI again refused to hand over the class unclassified record to the custody of the House Oversight Committee.
+At the briefing, the FBI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 And we will now initiate contempt of Congress hearings this Thursday.